 The Adoption and Safe Families Act, enacted in 1997, created perverse incentives to local and state governments to remove children from their homes and adopt them out to strangers.
 Too much tax-payer money is being spent; more money should be allocated to support families rather than to expand the child welfare industry into an increasingly bigger business.
 The rights of children and families are being violated and the families negatively impacted.

 Family destruction is a harm that perpetuates injustice and creates barriers to justice, healing, kinship, and love.

 Our mission is to preserve families by increasing accountability, transparency and oversight of California’s child welfare system and juvenile courts.

-Our mission is to raise awareness about corruption and increase oversight and enforcement in child welfare agencies and in family courts throughout the country.
+We hope to raise awareness about systemic issues of inequity and increase oversight and enforcement in child welfare agencies and in family courts throughout the country.
 Parents are being deprived of their 14th Amendment rights to due process and equal protection under the law, their 4th amendment rights to protection against unlawful search and seizure, and their 6th amendment rights to fair and speedy trials.

 Children that do not fall under the jurisdiction of juvenile courts are being unlawfully separated from loving parents without proper burden of proof requirements or procedural safeguards.
 Billions and billions of dollars of tax payer money is spent every year, while families and children are being victimized in the process.